 The answer guides to these background and motivation questions have been put together by medics who have successfully navigated interviews at top Medical Schools.
-They’re included in our Mastering the Medical School Interview Guide that you get when you join a Medical School Interview Course.
+They’re included in our Mastering the Medical School Interview Guide which you’ll get if you join a Medical School Interview Course.
 It’s over 220 pages long and has everything you need to ace your interview.

-This is a common Background and Motivation question, so reflect carefully on the answer prior to the interview.
-In order to answer it properly, you will need to first understand what exactly being a medical student and a Doctor entails.
+This is a common background and motivation question, so reflect carefully on the answer prior to your interview.
+To answer this type of ‘Why Medicine?’ interview question properly, you will need to first understand what exactly being a medical student and a Doctor entails.
 This comes from research, work experience and talking to people ahead of you on the pathway.

 When you answer this question, aim to strike a good balance between passion and pragmatism — many people come across disproportionately one way or the other.
 You should provide enough detail to be persuasive, but avoid waffling.
 More than three points are usually too much, and the impact will be lost.

 Make sure you get across your desire to interact with – and ultimately help – people, because this is what being a Doctor is all about.
 Try to capture why the combination of scientific drive and human engagement involved in Medicine appeals to you.
 Use examples from your work experience and your personal life if appropriate to strengthen your answer.

 It’s a good idea to say that you would reapply to Medical School next year, and perhaps try to get a job or volunteering position in a related area in the meantime, because this shows resilience and commitment to pursuing Medicine.

 This is an opportunity to show that you can turn misfortune to your advantage by outlining how you would make the most of the time — to gain more experience in healthcare, for example.
 You could also suggest looking into other healthcare career options such as Allied Health, because these also involve patient care and that is ultimately what you’re interested in.